 Since transitioning to a mostly meat-based diet, RD has noticed some positive changes in her digestive health.
-“I’ve noticed since going over to a more carnivorous style of eating that I spent a lot less time in the bathroom, and I use a lot less toilet paper.
-I also have less gas and fewer stomach rumbles.
+“I’ve noticed since going over to a more carnivorous style of eating that I spend a lot less time in the bathroom, and I use a lot less toilet paper.
+I also have less gas, and fewer stomach rumbles.

 “I noticed that meals last longer,” she shares.
 “I have less desire to eat between meals.
 I also found that I don’t get as thirsty as I used to before, and I don’t drink nearly as much water.”

 Her mental health has remained steady, and she feels more equipped to handle life’s challenges.
 “I’ve had some additional stresses in my life, so I think it’s possible that my diet has provided some protection against them.”
 She has also shed feelings of guilt over not consuming enough vegetables.

 “About four years ago, I was diagnosed with blocked oil glands in my eyelids,” she explains.
 “While the diet hasn’t cured it completely, I now only experience it once or twice in the cooler weather.”

-RD was astonished to find that her skin is more supple now.
+RD was astonished to find that her skin was more supple now.
 “I almost don’t believe it,” she says.
 “The skin on my arms was getting very wrinkly and baggy.